All courses required for the BS and BA degrees and minor require a minimum grade of C (not C-) or better.

 ZOOL 340L Parasitology Lab (2) (2 3-hr Lab) Laboratory to accompany 340.
 Pre: 340 (or concurrent) and BIOL 275.
 DY

 ZOOL 399 Directed Study (V) Pre: written consent.

 ZOOL 410 Corals and Coral Reefs (3) The biogeography, evolution, ecology, and physiology of corals and coral reefs, and the application of this information to the management of coral reefs.
 Emphasis will be placed on processes such as dispersal, the evolution and operation of mutualisms, calcification, reproduction, and the maintenance of diversity.
-Pre: BIOL 265.
+Pre: BIOL 265 (or concurrent) or BIOL 301 (or concurrent).
 (Spring only)

 ZOOL 416 Histology (3) Functional microanatomy of the animal body, emphasizing vertebrates.
 Oriented toward pre-professional students.
 Pre: BIOL 275.
 Recommended: BIOL 407.
 DB

 ZOOL 416L Histology Lab (2) (2 2-hr Lab) Light microscopic study of animal tissues, especially vertebrates.
 Primarily for pre-professional students.
 Pre: BIOL 275.
 Recommended: BIOL 407.
 Co-requisite: 416.
 DY